Protect Our Pensions’ concern is the act of divestment politicizes pensions and potentially undermines the financial interest of pensions.

 Yitzchak Rosenberg is a CPA and financial planner in West Rogers Park, and has been a business owner for two decades.
 He currently serves as Vice President of the Dempster Street Merchants Association and is a frequent volunteer for many community organizations, including The ARK and Shalva.

-Council Member, City of La Habra
+Mayor Pro Tem, City of La Habra

 Tim Shaw was first elected to the City Council of La Habra in 2008 and served as Mayor in 2012.
 Practicing his belief in the importance of civic involvement, Shaw currently serves on the Board of Directors of the Orange County Transportation Authority and has previously worked in the office of a U.S. Congressman, the Governor, an Orange County Supervisor, and a State Senator.